oscie57/acdp/readme.md

 ## Which version should I use?

-ACDP currently has two available versions:
+ACDP currently has three available versions:

 - a download version (`play.py`)
 - a streamed version (`network.py`)
+- an iOS version (via Shortcuts)

 The download version downloads the music to your computer for fast and easy listening, however, it could take a while.
 You only need to download once.
 As long as the downloads are available (you can check any time at [oscie cloud](https://cloud.oscie.net)), there should be no issues.

 The streamed version streams the music directly.
 This is a new feature, and may not work 100% of the time.
-If anything happens, please let me know in my [Discord server](https://discord.ggymb84qM54A) in #acdp, or create an issue on [GitHub](https://github.com/oscie57/acdp/issues).
+If anything happens, please let me know in my [Discord server](https://discord.gg/ymb84qM54A) in #acdp, or create an issue on [GitHub](https://github.com/oscie57/acdp/issues).

+The iOS version streams the music directly and is accessed via the Shortcuts app.
+This is brand new and is barely tested, so it is not public.
+If you'd like to use it, please join my [Discord server](https://discord.gg/ymb84qM54A) and ask in #acdp.
+It currently only supports games of `normal` type (New Leaf, New Horizons, City Folk), and likely will only ever.

-Both versions require the configuration file to be filled out properly, so make sure to read below.
+Both the download and streamed versions require the configuration file to be filled out properly, so make sure to read below.

 ## Space Requirements